Regardless of the price of gasoline where you live, you should make every effort to save at the pump.

 You want to avoid driving around on a near-empty tank.
-A good rule of thumb is to never let your tank get below 1/4 full because it can cause extra wear and tear on your fuel pump.
+A good rule is to never let your tank get below 1/4 full because it can cause extra wear and tear on your fuel pump.

 20. Watch Your Speed

 If you’ve got a lead foot, you may get to your destination faster, but it will burn more fuel.

 The U.S. Department of Energy says aggressive driving wastes gas and can lower your gas mileage by 15% to 30% at highway speeds.